Import high-quality imagery with very good clarity and enjoy the privilege of having a clear view of your project site within seconds.

 b) Custom

-Once our preferred parameters have been defined, we can move on to step two and pick our desired way of specifying Imagery cover area using one of the two different options provided by Plex-Earth 5D.
+Once our preferred parameters have been defined, we can move on to step two and pick our desired way of specifying the imagery cover area using one of the two different options provided by Plex-Earth.

 Step 2: Create Imagery Mosaic